semgrep/semgrep-docs/docs/ignore-oss.md

 ---
 slug: ignore-oss
 append_help_link: true
-title: Ignoring files, folders, and code
+title: Ignore files, folders, and code
 description: "This documents various methods to skip or ignore files or folders that are not relevant to a Semgrep scan."
 hide_title: true
 ---